Immune System + Microbiome

 - Get adequate sleep – It’s not always possible, but strive to make sleep a priority.

 - Move your body – Exercise supports a diverse microbiome and appears to increase short-chain fatty acids.
 Learn more about exercise and the microbiome in a previous blog here.

-- Take a high-quality probiotic and eat fermented foods – flourish and flourish Junior contain living good bacteria.
-Each ultra-concentrated dose has the beneficial metabolites produced by the bacteria as they have grown as well, including short chain fatty acids, bioactive peptides, amino acids, enzymes, and minerals.
+- Take a high-quality probiotic daily and eat fermented foods – Flourish Original and Junior contain living good bacteria.
+Each ultra-concentrated dose has the beneficial metabolites produced by the bacteria as they have grown as well.
+This includes short chain fatty acids, bioactive peptides, amino acids, enzymes, and minerals.